Karniverse/AiKart/README.md

 - Add a **pause/play** button in slideshow mode.
 - Implement lazy loading for better performance.
 - Allow users to select images for a custom slideshow.
+- Add a hovering download button to each image

 ## License
 This project is open-source and available under the **MIT License**.